mo-azfar/OTRS-Community-Edition-with-LTS/README.md

 Additionaly, the existing sites to download otrs community edition and additional packages (ITSM, FAQ, Survey,etc) has been taken down.

-You may find the previous and uodated package at urls below.
+You may find the previous and updated package at urls below.

 | OTRS LTS                     | URL                                                               |